joeyklee/aloha-r/README.md

 As a data and design team, you must deliver:

 1. a script written in an open source programming language that can parse, filter, and mine the 3-1-1 data - you will work with the 2014 data.
-2. a web application that allows citizens of Vancouver to visualize the spatial and temporal aspects of the data as well as any insights derived from the data mining.
+2. an interactive web map that allows citizens of Vancouver to visualize the spatial aspects of the data.
-3. the code must be open and shared (e.g. Github)
+3. the code must be open and shared (e.g. Github or wordpress)

 ## Timeline:
-The timeline for the project is 3 weeks:
+The timeline for the project is 9 hours total:

 1. Week 1: Data Handling with R - acquire, parse, filter, & mine 3-1-1 data.
 2. Week 2: Data Handling Continued / Interactive Web Mapping